google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 These papercraft embellishments are different from stickers as they do not have the clear outline around them that stickers have and they are more finely detailed in many cases.
 Also, they are not raised.

 Small Warning!
-Once they are stuck down, they are almost impossible to remove without scratching hard, so do be sure you have found the right place for them before applying them or your project surface may be marred.
+Once they are stuck down, they are almost impossible to remove without scratching hard, so do be sure you have found the right place for them before applying them or your project surface, especially a cardstock one, may be marred.

 How to Apply Rubons